-Online hacking is a large cause of concern for all internet users across the globe, which is why Secure Sockets Layer (SSL), allowing an encrypted connection, is essential.
-Recently, Google launched Chrome 56, which is flagging unsecure sites and could potentially cause you website visitors.
-By securing your website from hackers with an SSL certificate, you not only give your website visitors piece of mind, but yourself too.
+Online hacking is a large cause of concern for all internet users across the globe.
+For this reason, Secure Sockets Layer (SSL), which allows an encrypted connection, is essential.
+Recently, Google launched Chrome 56, which is flagging unsecure sites.
+This could potentially cost you website visitors.
+By securing your website from hackers with an SSL certificate, you give yourself and your website visitors peace of mind.

 What is an SSL certificate?

 An SSL certificate is coding on your website that ensures an encrypted connection.
-Simply put, an SSL certificate updates your website’s url from from HTTP to HTTPS.
-Anything shared between a visitor and the website i.e. passwords, card details is therefor secure and without risk of being intercepted by an outside party.
+Simply put, an SSL certificate updates your website’s URL from HTTP to HTTPS.
+Anything shared between a visitor and the website i.e. passwords, card details are therefore secure and without risk of being intercepted by an outside party.

 What are the implications of Google Chrome 56?

 Initially, Google Chrome 56 will only flag unsecure websites that require visitors to enter a password or credit card details.
-These websites will have a Not secure message in the navigation.
+These websites will have a not secure message in the navigation.
 Great news for website visitors.
-Not so great news for websites that have not yet installed an SSL certificate.
+Not so great news for websites that have not yet installed certificate.

 Soon, however, Chrome 56 will take it a step further by changing this warning message to a red triangle with the wording “Not secure”, also in red.